 This document is provided by Standard Chartered Bank and its affiliates (SCB) for general information only.
 This document does not supersede any specific product risk disclosures.
 Whilst SCB endeavours to ensure the information in this note is current, SCB cannot guarantee its accuracy in this rapidly evolving area.
 In addition, SCB does not represent that the risks highlighted in this document are complete.
-You should exercise your own independent judgment and seek your own professional advice, where necessary, with respect to the risks and consequences of entering into any financial contracts or purchasing any financial instruments that include a reference to benchmarks.
+You should exercise your own independent judgment and seek your own professional advice, where necessary, with respect to the risks and consequences of entering into any financial contracts or purchasing any financial instruments that include a reference to financial indices and reference rates (Benchmarks).

 General Risks Related to the use of Benchmarks

-Financial indices and reference rates (Benchmarks), such as Interbank Offered Rates (IBORs), in particular, the London Interbank Offer Rate (LIBOR), are commonly used to determine amounts payable under various financial contracts and their value.
+Benchmarks, such as Interbank Offered Rates (IBORs) and in particular, the London Interbank Offer Rate (LIBOR), have been commonly used to determine amounts payable under various financial contracts and their value.

 Benchmarks have been the subject of ongoing scrutiny, guidance and reforms at national and international level, including the following:

-- The Board of the International Organization of Securities Commissions (IOSCO) have published principles and statements in relation to Benchmarks since 2013.
+- The Board of the International Organization of Securities Commissions (IOSCO) has published principles and statements in relation to Benchmarks since 2013.